Peace

 Do I have to organise the trip myself?

 You are in charge for your arrival at the first station of the journey and departure at the end.
-You need to make sure you have a valid passport or ID card and two weeks to spare.
+You need to make sure you have a valid passport or ID card and two weeks or six days to spare.
 We take care of all the rest.

 How can I become a teamer?

-If you would like to take an active role in our routes as a teamer, you can apply here within the application period for teamers.
-We are looking for teamers with professional experience in international youth projects or historical education as well as strong communication skills.
+If you would like to take an active role in our routes or Spotlights as a teamer, you can apply here within the application period for teamers.
+We are looking for teamers with professional experience in international youth projects and/or historical education as well as strong communication skills.

 As a teamer

-• you will be part of a team of four.
+- you will be part of a team of four on the routes / two on the Spotlights.

-• you will take part in a preparatory workshop with the PEACE LINE team, prepare the content in advance and arrive two days prior to the start to finalise the plan for the route.
+- you will take part in a preparatory workshop with the PEACE LINE team, prepare the content in advance and arrive two days before the participants to finalise the programme.

-The teamer will receive a financial allowance and a travel allowance.
+The teamers will receive a fee and a travel allowance.